thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 Would you like me to show you a quick template for that kind of file?

 You said:
-I don’t need crosses memory, though you come with it.
-Wink, wink, nudge nudge.
+I don’t need cross-memory, though you come with it.
+Wink-wink.

 😅 I see what you’re doing there.